+Listen to Your Favorite Music.
 While you work out, listen to your favorite tunes on your smartphone or music player.
 Your music selections can help push you along and distract your mind from the pain so you can reach your daily fitness goals.

+Repeat a Mantra Over and Over.
 Pick a mantra you like, and repeat it over and over in your head if you find you are having difficulties reaching the end of your workout routine for the day.
 Select a mantra that motivates you and which keeps you going.
 You can even make one up.

+Set Realistic and Daily Goals.
 One reason so many people fail their New Year fitness resolutions is because they do not set realistic or daily goals.
 Without goals, you will mindlessly wander through your workouts and quickly lose motivation.

+Visualize How You Feel after a Workout.
 Think about how you and your body feel after completing a workout if you are considering stopping short of your daily goal.
 Most people feel a sense of accomplishment.
 Once you are done for the day, you can sit, relax, and do whatever you want.

-If you are looking for healthy bars to use as rewards after your workouts, you will find a wide variety of flavors available from Promax® Nutrition
+Reward Yourself with a Healthy Treat.
+Make it a habit to reward yourself for reaching your daily goal with a healthy treat afterward, like a protein bar, energy bar, or fruit smoothie.
+If you are looking for healthy bars to use as rewards after your workouts, you will find a wide variety of flavors available from Promax® Nutrition.